iceberg logo

 Professional development is particularly important in cybersecurity due to the rapidly evolving threat landscape.
 Allocate budget for ongoing training and encourage team members to develop specialized expertise that benefits both them and your organization.

-Consider partnering with specialized recruitment firms that understand the cybersecurity landscape and can help you access passive candidates not actively looking for new roles.
-These partnerships can significantly improve your ability to find the right talent in a competitive market.
+Consider partnering with specialized cybersecurity recruitment firms that understand the cybersecurity landscape and can help you access passive candidates not actively looking for new roles.
+These partnerships can significantly improve your ability to find the right cybersecurity talent in a competitive market.

 What are common challenges when building a cybersecurity team and how can you overcome them?